-Speech Boot Camp is a video-based course for students to learn the skills of public speaking.
+Speech Boot Camp is a video-based course for students to learn the skills of public speaking that is presented by Andrew Pudewa.
 The term “boot camp” implies an intensive process, and the original course upon which this video-course is based was definitely intensive.
 Students on the recorded sessions met for three-hour sessions, twice a week for two weeks─12 hours total.
-However, this video course spreads those sessions out over 11 sessions and recommends class sessions once a week.
-So the experience with the video course should be much less intensive than for the original group of students.
+However, this video course uses footage edited down from the original course and spreads it out over 11 hour-long sessions, allowing time in those sessions for student presentations.
+Spreading out the sessions makes the experience with this video course less intensive than for the original group of students.

-Students learn the fundamental skills of public speaking, and they have opportunities to practice what they have learned as they present four particular speeches: self-introduction, narrative, descriptive, and persuasive.
-For each speech, the course teaches about that type of speech, provides video of students presenting speeches, and gives students time to present their own speeches and evaluate one another.
-In the filmed course, students had only one or a few days to prepare to present speeches, but using the video course lessons weekly allows students about two weeks to prepare for each speech.
+Students learn the fundamental skills of public speaking, and they have opportunities to practice what they have learned as they present four speeches: self-introduction, narrative, descriptive, and persuasive.
+The course teaches about each type, provides video of students presenting them, and gives students time to present their own speeches and evaluate one another.
+In the original course, students had only one or a few days to prepare to present speeches, but using the video course lessons weekly allows students about two weeks to prepare for each speech.

 Students will all complete a quarter-page size Speaker Evaluation Form for each classmate as they give their speeches.
 The teacher has a full-page, more-detailed Instructor’s Evaluation form to complete for each student.

 The Trainee Materials include outline forms to help students create their speeches, and there are Feedback Homework forms for students to make notes based on feedback from others as well as what they have learned themselves.